Adult or Somatic Stem Cells: Facts and Potential Medical Uses

 - The stem cells mustn't harm the recipient.

 If all these requirements are met, some wonderful medical treatments may be available.
-A lot of researchers are investigating stem cells.
+A lot of researchers are investigating stem cells, either the normal ones in our body, the directed ones, or the induced ones.
 Hopefully, new and effective ways to treat certain health problems will soon exist.

 © 2012 Linda Crampton